solid-contrib/solid-client/docs/installing.md

 $ npm install json-loader --save-dev
 ```

-Then add the JSON loader and declare the xhr2 external in `webpack.config.js`:
+Then add the JSON loader and declare the xhr2 and xmlhttprequest externals in
+`webpack.config.js`:

 ```js
 module.exports = {